This post may contain affiliate links.

 We haven’t tested this, but you should be able to, no problem.
 We anticipate it won’t be as flavorful as you aren’t browning the bouillon, but it will still be delicious.
 You’ll need 8 cups chicken broth.

 Make a quick mix of the dried herbs you have on hand!
 The majority of the mix should be basil, parsley and oregano.
 Thyme and rosemary should also be added, but in smaller amounts.
-In a pinch, we roughly follow this recipe as a guide.
+This is a great homemade Italian Seasoning recipe.

 Sure, we haven’t tested this but potatoes should work fine.
 Cut them into 1/2-inch cubes and add them with the celery.